 Since graduating, Elayna has been teaching dance in the Twin Cities.
 She also received her instructor’s certificate for Mat Pilates through Balanced Body, and enjoys digging deeper into the cross training Pilates brings to dancers.
-Elayna is also a certified RMP (Revolutionary Principles of Movement) teacher, using the certificate to help grow her teaching repertoire, and recently received her Progressing Ballet Technique (PBT) Teacher's Certification.
+Elayna is also a certified RPM Dance (Revolutionary Principles of Movement) teacher, using the certificate to help grow her teaching repertoire.

 Elayna has always wanted to use her love of dance to help others live fuller lives.
 Teaching dance is the perfect way to do that.
 Elayna focuses on correct alignment and technique in her classes, as well as building confidence and community with her dancers.